 The legal paternity depends on whether or not your arrangement falls into the conditions of section 35 (for opposite-sex couples) or section 42 (for same-sex couples) of the Human Fertilisation and Embryology Act 2008.
 If it does, the mother’s husband or civil partner will be the child’s father or second parent and the biological father has no legal connection with the child.
 If it does not, the sperm donor counts as the father and the mother’s partner has no legal connection with the child - unless you create one through adoption or by obtaining parental responsibility for the partner.
 There is no choice and no opportunity for both the biological father and the mother’s partner to be parents of the child.
 A child can only ever have at most two parents under English law.

-For the husband of a mother in an opposite-sex relationship to be the father of a child who is not biologically his, under English law the conditions set out in section 35 of the Human Fertilisation and Embryology Act 2008 must be fulfilled:
+For the husband of a mother in an opposite-sex relationship to be the father of a child born after a private arrangement who is not biologically his, under English law the conditions set out in section 35 of the Human Fertilisation and Embryology Act 2008 must be fulfilled:

 The law is now effectively the same as for married couples.
 To meet the conditions of section 42 of the Human Fertilisation and Embryology Act 2008, the following must be fulfilled:

 The rules are strict – it is an either-or situation between the man and the mother’s partner and you cannot legally agree on any other provision.
-The same law applies if you use a clinic abroad, irrespective of what the law of that country provides.
+The same law applies if you use a clinic abroad or mail order sperm or the like, irrespective of what the law of that country provides.

 If your arrangement does not fall into these conditions, the sperm donor counts as the father.
 In that case, you should bear in mind that: